-HARK is an open source project that is compatible with both python 2 and 3.
-But we recommend using python 3; eventually support for python 2 will end.
+HARK is an open source project that is compatible with Python 3.

 Installing HARK with pip¶